wilsonliaows/docs/on-prem.md

 - Windows 7, 10 (64-bit)

-For Windows, you need Administrator permissions to run the Workato agent as a Windows service.
 Please make sure that TCP port 3000 is available for binding.

 # Setting up on-prem access